Home insurance for landlords

 If you have multiple residential rental properties, you may be able to secure a single landlord insurance policy for all of them, saving you hassle and money.

-The best way to find cheap home insurance for landlords and a policy that provides all the cover you need is to shop around.
-Money Expert is a price comparison site and can help you fetch dozens of quotes from insurers in minutes, enabling you to identify the policies with the best prices and most suitable terms.
+The best way to compare landlord insurance and find a policy that provides all the cover you need is to shop around.
+Money Expert is a price comparison site and can help you get competitive landlord insurance quotes from specialist insurance brokers, helping you find the best available landlord insurance policies for price and terms.

 To get quotes for landlord insurance, you’ll need to supply the following information:

-- how long you have owned the property
+- how long you have owned the rental property

 - the type of property (flat or house).
 If it’s a flat, you’ll also need details about the building it’s in and its use (residential or commercial)